 If the patient contacts the medical records team and reports that they were not notified of the original admission date, and NHS Orkney is unable to demonstrate that the admission date was clearly communicated to the patient, the patient should be reinstated on the waiting list.

 Patients undergoing cancer treatment or active surveillance for cancer should automatically be offered a further admission date.

-8.3 Managing Appointments of Patients who Cannot Attend (CNA)
+4.4.3 Could Not Attend (CNA)